Necione/school/Language and Literature/Character Notes - Of Mice and Men.md

 </h2>
 <hr>

+`Other notes:` Everyone ignores Curley and Curley's wife becuase they are scared of getting kicked off of the ranch becuase they are flirting with Curley's wife.

 ## Lenny

 * Huge man with shapeless face and sloping shoulders, possessing immense physical strength but limited mental capacity.